 Kimpton Horse Show is an annual show that takes place in Kimpton, Hertfordshire every year at the end of July.
 It’s a perfect day out for families and people of all ages!

-Alongside the usual jam-packed schedule of showing, show jumping, gymkhana, fancy dress, working hunter classes and much more, everyone will be able to get involved with this year’s very special birthday celebrations!
+Now in its 71st year, the show will return this July with a jam-packed schedule of showing, show jumping, gymkhana, fancy dress, working hunter classes and much more!

-Whether you are planning to come and compete, or just to enjoy the atmosphere, join us for tea and cake at one of the few remaining Village Shows in the region and help celebrate 70 years of fun and friendly competition – all in aid of raising funds for causes benefiting the lives of local people.
+Whether you are planning to come and compete or just to enjoy the atmosphere at one of the few remaining Village Shows in the region, join us for fun and friendly competition – all in aid of raising funds for causes benefiting the lives of local people.

 This was the initial vision of the Show’s founder, Mr C. H. Harding, and the spirit of the show has never been lost – to provide fun for all, from the scruffiest little pony to the most smartly turned out show horse!